bnbuckler/program-guides/_incorp/3_it.md

 According to NIST SP 800-30, Risk management is the process that allows IT managers to balance the costs of protective measures and achieve gains in mission capability by protecting the information systems and data that support their organization‘s mission.

 ICAM solutions are capable of supporting innovative approaches for IT risk management.
 ICAM implementations also offer the ability to support required information system security controls using common services for the entire organization, significantly streamlining the accreditation process.
-The following subsections discuss, in greater detail, the ways in which ICAM systems impact and are impacted by IT security and risk management processes.
+Below, you will find more information about the ways in which ICAM systems impact and are impacted by IT security and risk management processes.

 <br>